Seniors Home Care Lynchburg, VA - companionship, respite care, Alzheimers Care, Veterans Care, in-home care services.

 Lynchburg, VA 24501

 The rising health care costs associated with Alzheimer's disease and other dementias place a tremendous economic burden on individuals and society and will continue to increase.
 As members of the baby boomer generation start entering their senior years, the number of people with dementia and their corresponding health care costs will dramatically increase.
-Research can help with Elderly Companionship Help.
+Research can help with Alzheimers Care.

 - Family and other unpaid caregivers of people with Alzheimer's and other dementias are more likely than non-caregivers to report that their health is fair or poor.
-They are also more likely to say that Elderly Companionship Help caregiving made their health worse.
+They are also more likely to say that Alzheimers Care caregiving made their health worse.

 - Reports of high or very high emotional stress come from 40 percent of caregivers of people with Alzheimer's or other dementias, compared to 28 percent of those caring for other older people.

 - An estimated 60 percent of caregivers work full or part time.
-Two-thirds of working caregivers have missed work because of caregiving responsibilities with Elderly Companionship Help.
+Two-thirds of working caregivers have missed work because of caregiving responsibilities with Alzheimers Care.

 - More than 60 percent of Alzheimer's and dementia caregivers rate the emotional stress of caregiving as high or very high; one-third report symptoms of depression.